bhavyejain/MeshSOS/argon-firmware/README.md

 ## Working
 The sequential working of the project is shown in a simplified manner in the [sequence diagram](images/sequence-diagram.png).

+Broadly, there are 3 basic cases that are handled during the execution of the system:

+1. If the device is connected to the internet (via Wi-Fi), it fetches its location and then directly publishes an event to the Particle cloud.
+The integrated webhook then takes care of sending the data to our server.
+In this case, the mesh is not involved.
+2. If the device does not have an internet connection, it publishes the message in the mesh network, so that a node with an active internet connection can publish the message to the Particle cloud.
+This case leads to 2 sub cases:
+    * Case 1 : The device has location information stored (it had an internet connection sometime after start-up).
+In this case, the final mesh node simply publishes the message to the Particle cloud.
+    * Case 2 : The device does not have any location information and fails to fetch it.
+In this case, when the message is published in the mesh the second time, a flag is attached to the message which lets the gateway node to append its own location information to the message being published to the Particle cloud.

+Acknowledgements from the Particle cloud are always sent into the mesh by the gateway node, unless the acknowledgement was meant for that node itself.

+The system makes maximum of 3 attempts to deliver a message to the cloud successfully, after which it declares the process as failed.

 ## Flashing the Argon with firmware

 Connect the device via a USB cable and enter the following commands in `Particle CLI` sequentially to flash the device with the firmware.